maxxim333/ironhack_data_science_final/README.md

 ### Dataset (

-The original dataset "Archived-Data" contains around 400 files.
+The original dataset has to be download from source link above since its too big to be uploaded.
+"Archived-Data" contains around 400 files.
 Each file corresponds to an individual persons keystroke data and has the following columns:

 UserKey: 10 character code for that user
 Date: YYMMDD